 - Video Recording Tips by Dr. Sarah Thelen, Instructional Designer

 MS Teams is a UCC tool, has UCC support resources available and is integrated into Canvas.
-Breakout rooms (used for smaller group work activities) are due to be added as a feature of MS Teams in September.
-You can generate a Teams live event or meeting from Canvas and all your students need to do is click on the link they receive.
+You can generate a Teams meeting from Canvas and all your students need to do is click on the link they receive.

 When inviting a student to a 1-2-1 meeting, or smaller group meeting in Teams, you need to schedule a teams meeting from Outlook.
 Steps on how to do that are here.

 Do you have questions you need answered about MS Teams?
-All Staff should join the Teams@UCC team - an invaluable resource for staff, a community of shared knowledge and you can learn more on new and upcoming features too.
-For help with any technical issues you are having with MS Teams you can either email firstname.lastname@example.org or submit a service request online through https://servicedesk.ucc.ie/
+All Staff should join the Teaching with Technology team - an invaluable resource for staff, a community of shared knowledge and you can learn more on new and upcoming features too.
+For help with any technical issues you are having with MS Teams you can either email email@example.com or submit a service request online through https://servicedesk.ucc.ie/

 Further Resources for Effective Remote Teaching